HSLdevcom/digitransit-site/src/pages/en/developers/services/6-data-containers/routing-data/index.md

 ## Note to users of Finland routing data

-Due to changes in Finnish legislation on July 1st, 2018 all trips with value REITTI-XXXXX in column lupasoptunnus in table https://beta.liikennevirasto.fi/joukkoliikenne/vuoro.xlsx will be excluded from the kalkati and gtfs national dump files at http://developer.matka.fi/ and https://www.digitransit.fi/en/developers/services/6-data-containers/routing-data/ as authorities will no longer maintain updates about commercial bus services.
-The Finland dump files and data container https://api.digitransit.fi/routing-data/v2/finland/ will still contain information about contractual services by the cities and Ely-centers.
+The Finland dump files and container https://api.digitransit.fi/routing-data/v2/finland/ contains information concerning public transport services by the cities and ELY-centers.
+It also contain data relevant to long distance market based coach connections in Finland.

-Please, visit https://www.traficom.fi/en/services/how-submit-your-transport-service-information-nap-service-catalog for background information and https://finap.fi and https://github.com/finnishtransportagency/mmtis-national-access-point/blob/master/docs/api/README.md for alternative sources of route and timetable information.
+Source for coach connection data is https://finap.fi which is Finnish National Access point for multimodal data (EU/MMTIS).
+Data is provided by respective transport operators.
+Finap.fi data is licensed with CC 4.0 BY.
+Finap.fi service is operated by Fintraffic.

+Please visit https://finap.fi and https://github.com/tmfg/mmtis-national-access-point/blob/master/docs/api/README.md if you are interested more wider use of Finap datasets.

-For more information contact
+For more information contact Fintraffic with support channel email: nap@fintraffic.fi
-Mr. Martin Johansson
-Traficom
-Phone +358 295 34 3526
-e-mail: joukkoliikenne@traficom.fi

 ## Related open source projects